Learn how you can access your blog under a subdirectory of a custom domain you own

 from the Custom Domain Type

-and then in the subsequent fields, provide your domain and the folder under the domain where the blog will be accessible.In our case, the custom domain is
+and then in the subsequent fields, provide your domain and the folder under the domain where the blog will be accessible.thinkingtypes.com

 and the custom domain subdirectory is blog